You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Semester and Summer Programs

-Beginning in the Fall of 2021, students who participate in a semester or summer study abroad program will be required to enroll in IDSA 201 “Preparing for Study Abroad” prior to their departure.
+Students who participate in a semester or summer study abroad program will be required to enroll in IDSA 201 “Preparing for Study Abroad” prior to their departure.
 IDSA 201 is a one-credit asynchronous online course designed to prepare students for interacting in cultures other than their own.
 It assists students in developing the communication and intercultural skills needed for interacting successfully in new cultural environments.
 Topics include cultural values and assumptions, intercultural communication, cross-cultural problems, and adjustment.
 In addition, students learn about the pragmatics and logistics of study abroad for their particular country, as well as how to get the most out of their time overseas.
 Topics include passports and visas, money matters, independent travel strategies, journaling, and personal safety, among others.

 Travel Preparations